-Lactation Consultation—WMH’s New Beginnings staff includes a certified lactation consultant.
-This RN is available to answer your breastfeeding questions or offer support during your hospital stay or after you return home.
-You can rely on our lactation consultant to help you with proper positioning and offer tips for better latching-on, good nutrition while nursing, pumping, milk supply concerns and relief for sore nipples.
+Lactation Consultation—WMH’s New Beginnings staff includes an RN available to answer your breastfeeding questions or offer support during your hospital stay or after you return home.
+You can rely on our staff to help you with proper positioning and offer tips for better latching-on, good nutrition while nursing, pumping, milk supply concerns and relief for sore nipples.

 WMH New Beginnings Anti-Discrimination Policy